The night was warm and Felix Hernandez was hot, the perfect conditions for the Seattle Mariners at Safeco Field.

 “The best fastball I’ve seen him have,” Wedge said.
 “I know I’ve said it a few times now, but that’s the best I’ve seen him pitch.
 When he got to two strikes on a hitter, he finished him off.”

-By the numbers, Felix has been better than his 7-5 record and 2.92 earned-run average.
+By the numbers, Felix has been better than his 7-5 record, his 2.92 earned run average.
+For instance?

-This was the seventh time this season he has pitched at least eight innings and allowed one run or less – the most in the majors.
+This was the seventh time this season he’d pitched at least eight innings and allowed one run or less – the most in the majors.
 It was his third 12-strikeout game, and his 140 strikeouts this year lead the majors.

 Over his last six starts, Felix is 3-0 with a 1.40 ERA, with 56 strikeouts in 45 innings.